Nazuna-io/notebook-cat/README.md

 # Notebook Cat

-A command-line tool to optimally concatenate text, markdown, and JSON files into larger source files ("sources") for Google NotebookLM, maximizing source count and word limits.
+A tool to optimally concatenate text, markdown, and JSON files into larger source files ("sources") for Google NotebookLM, maximizing source count and word limits.
+Features both a command-line interface and a web-based graphical UI.

 ## Problem